OpenFn/lightning/README.md

 - Run `docker compose run --rm web mix ecto.migrate`
   This will build the container, and set the database up with the up to date schema.

-Once you've done that, you can run `docker compose up` evey time you want to start up the server.
+Once you've done that, you can run `docker compose up` every time you want to start up the server.

 By default the application will be available from [localhost:4000](http://localhost:4000/).